radareorg/radare2-book/scripting/loops.md

 diff: type: new
 [0x004047d6]>
 ```
-But we need to see some field of it for all functions found by analysis, for example.
-We can do that with loop:
+Now let's say, for example, that we'd like see a particular field from this output for all functions found by analysis.
+We can do that with a loop over all function flags (whose names begin with `fcn.`):
 ```
 [0x004047d6]> afi @@ fcn.* ~name
 ```
-This command will extract `name` field from `afi` output of every flag with name
+This command will extract the `name` field from the `afi` output of every flag with a name
-matching regexp `fcn.*`.
+matching the regexp `fcn.*`.

-The second way to use loops - is to set array of the offsets, using syntax
+We can also loop over a list of offsets, using the following syntax:
 ```
 @@=1 2 3 ...
 N
 ```
-For example we want to see opcode information for 2 offsets: current one, and current + 2:
+For example, say we want to see the opcode information for 2 offsets: the current one, and at current + 2:

 ```
 [0x004047d6]> ao @@=$$ $$+2